World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Experiments

-We examine the calibration of the uncertainty estimates computed by \algname in dynamics prediction with controllable video models, specifically in robot manipulation tasks which constitutes a major application domain for these models, e.g., in scalable robot policy evaluation.
+We examine the calibration of the uncertainty estimates computed by \algname in dynamics prediction with controllable video models, specifically in robot manipulation tasks which constitutes a major application domain for these models.
 We train the three model architectures: \tc, \mc, and \nc (discussed in \Cref{sec:architecture}) on the train dataset split of the Bridge dataset and evaluate the trained models on the test split.
-To assess calibration, first, we generate videos and their corresponding dense confidence predictions conditioned on the initial video frame and the entire action trajectory for each sample trajectory in the test dataset.
-Subsequently, we compute the expected calibration error (ECE) and the maximum calibration error (MCE) for each model, measuring the deviations from perfect calibration as described in the preceding discussion.
+To assess calibration, first, we generate videos and their corresponding dense confidence predictions conditioned on the initial video frame and the entire action trajectory for each sample in the test dataset.
+Subsequently, we compute the ECE and the MCE for each model, measuring the deviations from perfect calibration.
 We provide additional details on the evaluation procedure in Appendix~\ref{app:eval_procedure}.